gwoosoft/RestaurantsAPI/README.md

 Instead of manually handling routing - decided to utilize Springboot `Restcontroller` to automatically route with API Gateway Proxy
 - `SteamLambdaHandler` takes the Springboot application and route with the power of beans
-- It is definetely overkill for routing but this application will have more Lambda endpoints and this will make the application more dynamic
+- It is definetely overkill for the routing but this application will have more Lambda endpoints and this will make the application more dynamic
 - Springboot3 integration with Lambda reduces the cold start time and profiling lambda also reduces it.
+- Currently it runs on Java 11.
+Although Lambda supports Java 17, SAM CLI does support upto Java 11 yet.